JosuexReyes/anime01/README.md

 Anime 1

-Helps you search anime!
+Anime 1 was done with the help of what i learned in the Odin Project.

-Initially done on linnux operating system and then transferred over to windows i.e anime 3.
+Initially done on linnux operating system and then transferred over to windows.

-Anime 2 was done in code spaces and then transferred to windows.
+See anime02 to see the next step in this idea further the idea with anime02.